 Extreme weather conditions such as too much rain, floods or multiple days of cold weather will certainly make wild guppies suffer.
 Wild guppies are hardier, than pet fancy guppies, but they can’t tolerate extreme weather.

 Although guppies can survive without food for 1-2 weeks, a shortage of food will affect the population of wild guppies for sure.

 Chemicals dumped in the water, oil or pesticide can kill off entire wild guppy populations.

 When it comes to keeping guppies, I get some really strange questions.
 One day someone asked me the following question:

 How long do guppies live in an aquarium without a filter?

-Filtering the water is a good thing, because it helps removing the ammonia and nitrites from the water faster and in more efficient manner.
+Filtering the water is a good thing, because it helps to remove the ammonia and nitrites from the water faster and in a more efficient manner.
 Though, it is possible to setup a guppy aquarium without a filter too.

 So the lifespan of guppies it is not directly affected by the filter itself.
 Rather the water parameters and other conditions play a bigger role in the life of guppy fish.

 If you can provide your guppies with the necessary water conditions without using a filter, you should not be worried about their lifespan.

 In this article will not go into details on how to setup a guppy aquarium without a filter.
 But, I will write a guide soon on this topic.